 Spinal stenosis is the result of bone growth in the spine.
 The bone growth is occurring because the bone is trying to stabilize the spine from excessive movement or laxity, a state of vertebrae slipping out of place.
 Fusion surgery is recommended as a means to stop the bone spur growth and vertebrae instability by quickly replacing the slow natural fusion with a rapid surgical fusion.

-Regenerative medicine including PRP and Stem Cell Therapy (watch the video) works in a completely different way.
+Regenerative medicine including PRP injections and Stem Cell Therapy injections (watch the video below) work in a completely different way than epidural steroid injections.
 These injection treatments stabilize the spine by strengthening the often forgotten and underappreciated spinal ligaments and tendons.
 These injection techniques help stabilize the spine, which is imperative as unstable joints can lead to – or further exacerbate – the arthritis that causes spinal stenosis.